jaikishantulswani/everythingjs/README.md

 ## Overview

-**EverythingJS** is a CLI tool for extracting JavaScript links from URLs or web pages, applying custom regex patterns to those JS files, and organizing the results in a structured JSON format.
-It’s designed for efficiency, with features like multi-threading, filtering irrelevant links, and customizable headers.
+**EverythingJS** is a versatile CLI tool designed to extract JavaScript links from URLs or web pages, apply custom regex patterns to these files, and organize the results in a structured, easy-to-use JSON format.
+It is built for efficiency, with multi-threading support, the ability to filter irrelevant links, and customizable HTTP headers for requests.
+The tool also provides flexibility in saving results, whether in a JSON file, a database, or by monitoring JS files for changes.

 ## Installation